Nuance Communications

 Acquisition in 2007

-BeVocal, Inc. specializes in providing hosted customer automated self-service solutions tailored for communications service providers and enterprise call centers.
-Founded in 1999 and headquartered in Mountain View, California, the company focuses on the mobile communications market by offering a range of speech-based customer care solutions.
-Its services include an integrated suite of voice and data applications, such as speech-enabled call routing and destination applications, designed to enhance customer interactions and streamline service processes.
-The self-service system enables users to perform various tasks like service activation and purchases without the need for live agents, thereby reducing operational costs and improving customer satisfaction.
-BeVocal operates as a subsidiary of Nuance Communications, Inc. as of April 2007.
+BeVocal, Inc. is a provider of hosted customer automated self-service solutions, primarily serving communications service providers and enterprise call centers.
+Founded in 1999 and headquartered in Mountain View, California, the company specializes in developing speech-based customer care solutions tailored for the mobile communications market.
+BeVocal offers an integrated suite of voice and data applications, including speech-enabled call routing and destination applications that facilitate automated service interactions.
+Its self-service systems empower users to navigate customer service processes independently, thereby reducing the need for live agents.
+The solutions provided by BeVocal enhance customer satisfaction and drive revenue growth by enabling efficient customer service activation, care, and fulfillment.
+In 2007, BeVocal became a subsidiary of Nuance Communications, Inc.

 Dragon Systems